A fresh, yet hearty entree, this Steak and Potato Arugula Salad is easy enough for every day, elegant enough for a dinner party!

+I love the holiday season, but I don’t like the consequences of all the high calorie, rich foods that abound at this time of year.
 That’s exactly why I’m offering this wonderful Steak and Potato Arugula Salad today.
 It’s a perfect antidote to the season’s indulgences.
 At the same time, it’s delicious and a great option for both everyday meals as well as holiday entertaining.
-I don’t know about you, but I’d be thrilled to be invited to a holiday dinner and be surprised with a hearty, yet fresh and decently healthy menu.

 The salad can be prepped in advance, which makes it a wonderful option for a dinner party.
 Just rewarm the steak and potatoes before serving, and arrange everything on a pretty platter or individual serving plates and voilà!
 “Dinner is served!”
 Add a loaf of warm crusty bread, sweet creamery butter, and there’ll be happy diners all around the table.

-I used a flat iron steak for my salad, but there are lots of other options – ribeye, New York strip, tenderloin, Porterhouse hanger, flank and sirloin are all great cuts, though the last two would need a marinade before grilling.
+I used a flat iron steak for my Steak and Potato Arugula Salad, but there are lots of other options – ribeye, New York strip, tenderloin, Porterhouse hanger, flank, and sirloin are all great cuts, though the last two would need a marinade before grilling.

 Look for miniature potatoes at the market, but if you can’t find the little ones, just chose the smallest ones you can find and dice them into bite-sized pieces.
 The potatoes and the dressing can be prepped early in the day leaving minimal last minute fussing.
 Toss them with a splash of the dressing about an hour before serving, to let them soak up all the delicious flavor.